-In September 1924, 10-year-old Barbara climbed Mt.
+In September 1924, ten-year-old Barbara climbed Mt.
 Chocorua with her father.
 It was (I think) her first White Mountain peak.
-88 years later (who knows—perhaps to the day?)
-I climbed the mountain and shot this video, which will be pretty much the same as Barbara’s view from the top.
+Eighty-eight years later (who knows—perhaps to the day?)
+I climbed the same mountain and shot this video, which will be pretty much the same as Barbara’s view from the top.

 Oh, I am so sorry that things are going so rottenly for you.
 There is no justice in Heaven or Earth, it seems.
 Really, I cried over your letter—as if that would help any!
 How I wish I could do something!
 My heart would tell you to pack up and go to B. R. at once.
 But there’s poor E. So I would compromise.
 I would go to him as soon as ever her need of you is abated a little.
 I don’t believe it’s a case of Money, A. D. R. … But then, of course I am probably all wrong.
 Only you mustn’t say that about not seeing him again.
 You mustn’t even contemplate such a thing.
 There is a limit to what the gods can do, you know.